 Providing care to a loved one with cancer who does not live near you can be challenging and stressful.
 The following suggestions can help you work with and around many of the challenges of long-distance caregiving.

 Get organized.
 The following tips can help you stay on top of your caregiving tasks:

 Collect and sort information about the medical, financial, and legal needs of the person with cancer.
 This will help you and other caregivers make informed decisions.
 Some people use a binder or file folder to keep track of everything.

 Make sure that the correct legal documents, such as advance directives, are completed and given to those who need them.
-This will allow you to make medical, or financial, decisions if the person with cancer is unable to.
+Discuss the documents with family members.
+This will allow you to make medical and/or financial decisions if the person with cancer is unable to.